deycorinne/storeNew/README.md

 #Store

 Corinne Konoza
-corinne@lamppostlabs.com
-June/July 2015
+cjkonoza@gmail.com

-I am creating a mock clothing store in order to improve my web development skills.

-I am focusing on my HTML/CSS, JavaScript, and MongoDB skills.
+I have been working on a mock clothing store in order to improve my web development skills, focusing on HTML/CSS, JavaScript, and MongoDB skills.

 To run, cd into the app folder then type "node server.js".
 Make sure mongod is running in another terminal when doing so.